HL7/fhir-ips/pages/_includes/Composition-uv-ips-intro.md

 * pathology

 and offers also a generic result entry.

+## Vital Signs
+The Vital signs section includes blood pressure, body temperature, heart rate, and respiratory rate.
+It may also include other clinical findings, such as height, weight, body mass index, head circumference, and pulse oximetry.
+In particular, notable vital signs or physical findings such as the most recent, maximum and/or minimum, baseline, or relevant trends may be included

 ## Past history of illnesses
 The History of Past Illness section contains a description of the conditions the patient suffered in the past